Utilising complex data assets with the right software

 A software licence protects both software creators and reusers.
 Due to the way copyright law works in most of the world, freely available software without an explicitly declared licence is copyright by the author, all rights reserved.
 This can hinder collaboration, further development and reuse of the software.
 A number of licence types exist for software, when choosing a license you need to be aware of their requirements and implications.
 To facilitate reuse and research reproducibility apply the least restrictive licence possible.
+More information on the ARDC Software Citation page.

 How the ARDC supports research software

 The ARDC contributes to a number of community driven initiatives including national interest groups, meet-ups and communities of practice around research software.
 We also support a variety of international initiatives aimed at raising the profile of research software while promoting best practices for developing, publishing and curating research software.

 - Research Software Alliance has the mission to “bring communities together to collaborate on the advancement of research software”.
 The ARDC is represented on the ReSA Steering Committee

 - US Research Software Sustainability Institute is an NSF funded project with the goal of “developing a pathway to research software sustainability”.

 - Software Sustainability Institute (UK) “cultivates better, more sustainable, research software to enable world-class research”.

 - FORCE11 Software Citation Implementation Group builds on the previous Software Citation Working Group, to support implementation of the software citation principles across the research and scholarly publication sectors.
 The ARDC has members in the Interest Group.

-- Research Data Alliance Software Source Code Interest Group “provides a forum to discuss issues on management, sharing, discovery, archival and provenance of software source code.
+- Research Data Alliance, Software Source Code Interest Group “provides a forum to discuss issues on management, sharing, discovery, archival and provenance of software source code.
 It will pay special attention to source code that generates research data and plays an important role in scientific publications”.
-The ARDC co-chair the Interest Group.
+The ARDC co-chaired the Interest Group from 2017 to 2020.

-- Research Data Alliance Software Source Code Identification Working Group aims to provide concrete recommendations for the identification of software.
-The ARDC are members of the Working Group.
+- Research Data Alliance, Software Source Code Identification Working Group aims to provide concrete recommendations for the identification of software.
+The ARDC has members in the Working Group.